Uniform negative immersions and the coherence of one-relator groups: A linear system

 of vertex-pieces $P\in\calP$; the elements of this vector space are called \emph{weight vectors}.
 We will also talk about the additive subgroups $\QQ[\calP]$ and $\ZZ[\calP]$ consisting of rational and integral points respectively. \end{definition}

 There is a map that associates to the face immersion

 from a visibly irreducible complex $Y$ a weight vector:

 recalling that $V_Z$ is the set of vertices of the 1-skeleton of $Z$.
-Clearly, $v(Y)$ has positive integral coordinates.
-In fact, the possible weight vectors are exactly the positive integral points that satisfy a certain system of linear equations, called the \emph{gluing equations}.
+Clearly, $v(Y)$ has {non-negative} integral coordinates, {and, in fact}, the possible weight vectors are exactly the points with { non-negative integral coordinates} that satisfy a certain system of linear equations, called the \emph{gluing equations}.
 These gluing equations make use of \emph{boundary maps}, which associate to each vertex piece the induced edge-pieces of the incident vertices.
 Let $\RR[\calE]$ be the real vector space of formal linear sums of edge pieces.

 \begin{definition} Recall from Definition \ref{def: Induced pieces} that, for any vertex piece

 and any edge $e$ of $Z(P)$, there is an induced edge piece $R_{Y(P)}(e)$.

 The boundary map $\partial^\iota:\RR[\calP] \to \RR[\calE]$ is defined by extending